cosmos/cosmos-sdk/cosmovisor/README.md

 ### Commands

-As Cosmovisor is meant to be used as a wrapper for a `Cosmos SDK` application, it does not support many commands.
+Because Cosmovisor is meant to be used as a wrapper for a Cosmos SDK application, it does not require many commands.

-However, to determine the version of Cosmovisor, the following command can be run.
+To determine the version of Cosmovisor, run the following command:
 ```
 cosmovisor version
 ```